 European Parliament passes RRF in “historic step”

-After months of debate, the European parliament has passed a bill set to inject billions into the the bloc’s coronavirus recovery.
+After months of debate, the European Parliament has passed a bill set to inject billions into the bloc’s coronavirus recovery.

 The €672.5bn pot, the Recover and Resilience Facility (RRF), will ensure 37% of the fund is spent on green initiatives.
 This means €265bn in either grants or loans will be available to EU countries in order to build back better – and build back green.